eclipse-ee4j/mojarra/README.md

 ## Minimum Requirements

 - Java 1.8
-- Jakarta Servlet 3.0 (4.0 recommended)
+- Jakarta Servlet 5.0
-- Jakarta Expression Language 3.0
+- Jakarta Expression Language 4.0
-- CDI 1.2 (2.0 recommended)
+- CDI 3.0
-- Jakarta Standard Tag Library 1.2
+- Jakarta Standard Tag Library 2.0
-- Jakarta JSON Processing  1.1 (optional, only when `<f:websocket>` is used)
+- Jakarta JSON Processing  2.0 (optional, only when `<f:websocket>` is used)
-- BV 1.1 (optional, only when `<f:validateBean>` or `<f:validateWholeBean>` is used; 2.0 recommended)
+- Jakarta Validation 3.0 (optional, only when `<f:validateBean>` or `<f:validateWholeBean>` is used; 2.0 recommended)

-Jakarta Servlet 4.0 will enable Jakarta Faces 2.3 to serve resources via HTTP/2 push.
 CDI is explicitly required because since Jakarta Faces 2.3 the `javax.faces.bean.*` annotations such as `@ManagedBean` are **deprecated**, and several implicit Jakarta Expression Language objects are produced via CDI producers, and `<f:websocket>` manages the Jakarta WebSocket sessions and events via CDI.

 ## Installation

 Depending on the server used, Jakarta Faces may already be built-in (full fledged Jakarta EE containers such as [WildFly][1], [JBoss EAP][2], [TomEE][3], [Payara][4], [GlassFish][5], [Liberty][6], etc.), or not (barebones Jakarta Server Pages/Jakarta Servlet containers such as [Tomcat][7], [Jetty][8], etc.).
-If the server doesn't ship with Jakarta Faces built-in, then you need to manually install Jakarta Faces 2.3 along with CDI 1.2+, Jakarta JSON Processing 1.1+ and Jakarta Standard Tag Library 1.2+ as those Jakarta Servlet containers usually also don't even ship with those Jakarta Faces dependencies.
+If the server doesn't ship with Jakarta Faces built-in, then you need to manually install Jakarta Faces 3.0 along with CDI 3.0+, Jakarta JSON Processing 2.0+ and Jakarta Standard Tag Library 2.0+ as those Jakarta Servlet containers usually also don't even ship with those Jakarta Faces dependencies.

 ### Non-Maven